autoplot/documentation/javadoc/org/das2/qds/JoinDataSet.md

-# org.das2.qds.JoinDataSetCreate a higher rank dataset with dim 0 being a JOIN dimension.
-Join implies
+# org.das2.qds.JoinDataSet

- that the joined datasets occupy the same physical dimension, and this can be thought of as the "array of" index.
+Create a higher rank dataset with dim 0 being a JOIN dimension.
+Join implies that the joined datasets occupy the same physical dimension, and this can be thought of as the "array of" index.
 Note DEPEND_0 is treated as a special case of join.
  Note this dataset is mutable, and clients should not mutate it once the reference is made public.

-JoinDataSet( int rank )
+# JoinDataSet( int rank )
 Creates a new instance of JoinDataSet

-JoinDataSet( QDataSet ds1 )
+# JoinDataSet( QDataSet ds1 )
 create a new JoinDataSet, and join the first dataset.
 <blockquote><pre>
 ds1= Ops.rand(30);